Tumors in mice: A comprehensive guide

 (C) https://www.semanticscholar.org/paper/Efficacy-of-multiple-low-dose-photodynamic-TMPYP4-Liu-Sun/4942081e5c7f5c8b299bba9ac2047855c8385619/figure/0

-Tumor development in mice is a complex process influenced by a combination of genetic, environmental and physiological factors.
-We will take a closer look at these factors to gain a comprehensive understanding of tumorigenesis in mice.
+Tumor development in mice is a complex process influenced by a combination of genetic, environmental, and physiological factors.
+We will examine these factors in more detail to gain a comprehensive understanding of tumorigenesis in mice.

 Genetic factors